 There are also other sites like Bounty, Emma’s Diary, Ella’s Kitchen and others for some free baby items and product samples.

-Most of your friends will carry on partying, meeting for lunch in the beer garden and doing other fun things in the evenings and weekends, while you’ll be craving some adult chat with somebody who can hold a conversation about nappies and teething!
+Most of your friends will carry on partying, meeting up for lunch in the beer garden and doing other fun things in the evenings and weekends, while you’ll be craving some adult chat with somebody who can hold a conversation about nappies and teething!
 Making new mum friends is important.
-While I did fork out on an expensive NCT course and went to Pregnancy Yoga class so I meet pregnant ladies while I was pregnant with my first, you can just as well make new mummy friends without spending money.
-If you need to save money while you’re on your maternity leave, consider going to NHS antenatal classes instead of private NCT classes, join Facebook groups for mums, for example ‘Your town mums’ ‘Your town families’ etc. Instagram is a great place to connect with new mums, I’m @Raimonda_days if you ever fancy a chat.
+When I was pregnant first time, I did fork out on an expensive NCT course and went to Pregnancy Yoga class to meet pregnant ladies.
+However, I realised there are lots of other ways to make mummy friends and you don’t necessarily need to spend money.
+Consider going to NHS antenatal classes instead of private NCT classes, join Facebook groups for mums, for example ‘Your town mums’ ‘Your town families’ etc. Instagram is a great place to connect with new mums, I’m @Raimonda_days if you ever fancy a chat.
 You can make connections on websites like Mumsnet and Baby Centre forums or communities; also it’s a great idea to download apps for mums meet ups – Mush, Social Mummy and others where you can get to know local mums.

 Buy things when they are on sale